Vatsy05/Gaze_exam_proctor/README.md

 # Exam Gaze Proctor 👀

 **Exam Gaze Proctor** is an AI-powered system designed to monitor students during online exams.
-It uses **eye gaze tracking** and **face detection** to flag potentially suspicious behaviors such as looking away from the screen, keeping eyes closed for too long, or the presence of multiple people.
+It uses **eye gaze tracking**, **face detection**, and **audio monitoring** to flag potentially suspicious behaviors such as looking away from the screen, keeping eyes closed for too long, the presence of multiple people, or background conversations.

-Built with **TensorFlow, OpenCV, and MediaPipe**, the project demonstrates how deep learning and computer vision can be applied to real-world proctoring scenarios.
+Built with **TensorFlow, OpenCV, MediaPipe, and SoundDevice**, the project demonstrates how deep learning and computer vision can be applied to real-world proctoring scenarios.

 ---